We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 Negative head shower pumps (shower pumps which can be fitted where the pump is located at or above the level of the shower head)

 Pumped power shower flow rates vary widely.
-The type of shower head and shower hose make some difference but the big difference is in the power of the shower pump.
+The type of shower head and shower hose make some difference but the big difference is in the power of the pump.
 These range from small, relatively cheap pumps bought from DIY outlets, to powerful pumps from specialist manufacturers.

 Really powerful shower pumps are capable of emptying the loft tank of cold water faster than it can fill, so beware!